aws-samples/non-profit-blockchain/ngo-lambda/README.md

+To Do and Questions:

+Questions:
+    lambda policy - what does it need? s3 permissions - what does it need? s3 vpc endpoint - do we need it? s3 access key and id - how to get it?  maybe we don't need it?

+To do:
+    add a diagram showing lambda running in same vpc as ec2 instance / node app test end to end from lambda

+Done:
+    create a trust policy file called Lambda-Fabric-Role-Trust-Policy.json

+scratchpad on how to create the roles

+    AmazonS3FullAccess
+    AWSLambdaVPCAccessExecutionRole

 # Part 6: Lambda functions to query and invoke chaincode

 In this blog post we will learn how to publish a Lambda function to query a Hyperledger Fabric blockchain running on Amazon Managed Blockchain.
 We will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.